Texas vs. Louisville College Basketball Predictions & Picks - November 19

 Texas Performance Insights

-- Texas racked up assists last season, ranking 16th-best in the country with 16.2 per contest.
+- Last season Texas was 16th-best in the country in assists with 16.2 per game.

-- With 14.9 forced turnovers per game, the Longhorns ranked 25th-best in college basketball.
-They ranked 84th in college basketball by averaging 10.9 turnovers per contest.
+- The Longhorns made 7.2 3-pointers per game and shot 34.6% from beyond the arc last season, ranking 200th and 156th, respectively, in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.